 MakerDAO: As one of the backbones for DeFi, Argent allows you to easily open, close and manage a Maker CDP.
 With Maker, users can receive a secured loan in the form of Dai (a stablecoin pegged to the US Dollar) where ETH acts as the collateral behind the loan.
 Argent simplifies this process to a few clicks and even abstracts the need for holding MKR when closing out your loan.

 Compound Finance: As one of the most popular lending applications to date, Argent allows users to grow their holdings through Compound.
 With Compound, users can earn interest by supplying their assets to a decentralized lending market while retaining the ability to remove their assets at any time with interest and no fees.

 Kyber Network: If you’re a more savvy crypto investor interested in the world of Altcoins, Argent has integrated Kyber Network into the wallet to allow you to easily buy and sell crypto assets through its decentralized exchange.

 While Argent has done a phenomenal job at creating an intuitive and simplistic wallet, it is important to outline some of the downsides when using the wallet.
 For the most part, the biggest drawback is the fact that Argent is an Ethereum-only wallet.
 This leaves out the ability to directly store BTC along with other major crypto assets like Litecoin, Binance Coin, and Tezos to name a few.
 With that in mind, users can store Wrapped Bitcoin (WBTC) which is an ERC-20 token fully-collateralized by a reserve of Bitcoin.
 If you’re interested in learning more about wrapped Bitcoin and other Ethereum-based Bitcoin alternatives, feel free to reference our write-up here.

 The only other drawback with Argent is its limited on-boarding.
 Given that the wallet is rather new, prospective new users will have to join a waiting list to get access to the wallet, which can take some time.
-However, if you’re looking to get started with Argent today, feel free to reach out to us directly on Twitter and we’ll give you a golden token which allows you to jump the waitlist and give you instant access to Argent.
+In the coming future, we can expect that Argent will lift this limitation and create an open, accessible DeFi wallet for global users as they continue to scale their operations.